spotproxy-project/spotproxy/docs/instance_manager_setup.md

 This test will eventually terminate the instances and stop (after a few minutes), but feel free to perform these steps manually: stop the script, and terminate the instances manually through your AWS Console.

 ## Artifact evaluation Experiment E3 Minimal working example:
-Note: These tests will not terminate, you have to perform these steps manually: stop the script, and terminate the instances manually through your AWS Console.

 Instance rejuvenation test: this will create a selection of VMs that are periodically rejuvenated, using the instance rejuvenation method.
 ```bash
 python3 api.py input-args-wireguard.json
 ```
+Note: This test will not terminate, and you have to perform these steps manually: stop the script, and terminate the **instances** manually through your AWS Console.

 Live IP rejuvenation test: this will create a selection of VMs that are periodically rejuvenated, using the live IP rejuvenation method.
 1. Modify the `mode` field value to "liveip" within `input-args-wireguard.json`.